-Mr. Barnhill is in demand as a teacher of the Trombone and has given master classes throughout the United States and abroad.
-Currently Associate Professor of Trombone at The Shepherd School of Music, he has also held faculty positions at The University of Texas, The University of Houston, Sam Houston State University and St. Thomas University.
+Currently Associate Professor of Trombone at Rice University’s Shepherd School of Music, he has also held faculty positions at The University of Texas, The University of Houston, Sam Houston State University and St. Thomas University.

-Allen Barnhill graduated with honors from the Eastman School of Music where he studied with Donald Knaub.
-A native of Elizabethtown NC, he received his early musical training from Band Director Ray Haney, trombone teacher Jack Pindell and piano teacher Mae Melvin.
+A native of Elizabethtown, NC, Allen graduated from The Eastman School of Music where he studied with Donald Knaub.
 He enjoys water skiing, snow skiing and golf.